 Engaged couples rarely relish the idea of planning for a marriage breakdown—or the death of either partner.
 But especially for couples in which one or both of the partners is coming into the marriage with substantial assets and/or debts, a prenuptial agreement can help smooth out everyone’s expectations about what would happen in the case of divorce.
-(Here's how to prepare your financial divorce paperwork.)
+(Here's how to prepare your financial divorce paperwork and the guide to estate planning during divorce.)

 It goes without saying that you shouldn’t marry someone unless you trust him or her completely.
 No one gets married expecting to get divorced or be widowed in the future—but the reality is that many couples separate.
 All couples should make it a practice to talk openly and honestly about finances on a regular basis, and writing and signing a prenuptial agreement is an extension of full financial disclosure.